 Invention or innovation?

 TIME magazine included the YikeBike in its list of the 50 Best Inventions of 2009.
 They wrote: “An innovative bicycle-design concept derived from the old-fashioned penny-farthing, the YikeBike is a folding electric bicycle out of New Zealand.”
-Do you think the YikeBike is an invention or innovation?
+Do you think the YikeBike is an ?
 What criteria would you use to decide?